Pobalscoil Neasáin: Sport

-The school's Under-18 association football (soccer) team has won a number of competitions, and the Under-19 girls basketball team has won the Dublin Divisional Girls Basketball Final.
-The Under-14 Boys rugby union team won a rugby final in 2007.
+The school offers a variety of sports, with association football (soccer) being among the most popular and successful in regional and national age-level competitions.
+Students have won age-level competitions in gaelic football, hurling and basketball.

 Debating and public speaking

 The school has a debating group, and in 2008 won the All Ireland Secondary Schools Debating competition.
 Pobalscoil Neasáin has also won several trophies and titles in public speaking, including the 2011 North Dublin Rotary Club Transition year public speaking competition.